F0lak/dm_open_ref/ref/client/proc/MouseDrag.md

 +   MouseDrag(src_object,over_object,src_location,over_location,src_control,over_control,params)
 <!-- -->
 **Args:**
-+   src_object+ the object being dragged
++   src_object: the object being dragged
-+   over_object+ the object under the mouse pointer
++   over_object: the object under the mouse pointer
-+   src_location+ the turf, stat panel, grid cell, etc. from where the src object was dragged
++   src_location: the turf, stat panel, grid cell, etc. from where the src object was dragged
-+   over_location+ the turf, stat panel, grid cell, etc. containing the object under the mouse pointer
++   over_location: the turf, stat panel, grid cell, etc. containing the object under the mouse pointer
-+   src_control+ The id of the skin control the object was dragged from
++   src_control: The id of the skin control the object was dragged from
-+   over_control+ The id of the skin control the object was dragged over
++   over_control: The id of the skin control the object was dragged over
-+   params+ other parameters including mouse/keyboard flags, icon offsets, etc.; see [mouse handling](/ref/DM/mouse.md) <!-- -->
++   params: other parameters including mouse/keyboard flags, icon offsets, etc.; see [mouse handling](/ref/DM/mouse.md) <!-- -->
 **Default action:**
 +   Call